Resources Germany Related

 Numerical Marks

-From January 1st 1884 onwards, registrations were represented by a much easier marking type that consisted merely of the actual registration number, prefixed with 'Rd' or 'Rd №.'.
-The following list of numbers is a pretty good reference, the number shown was the first number issued in January of a given year.
+From 1884-01-01, registrations were represented by a much simpler type of marking, consisting only of the actual registration number preceded by "Rd" or "Rd №.".
+The following list of numbers is a fairly good reference, the number shown was the first number issued in January of a given year.

 Table B: